Applications now being accepted for the 2014 award cycle!

 The grant program’s purpose is to increase access for people with disabilities to social, leisure, recreational and cultural activities offered to the public by Rhode Island businesses and organizations.
 Non-profit organizations, businesses, and city and town government agencies are encouraged to apply.

 AAA Grant applicants must be businesses or organizations currently offering social, leisure, recreational, and/or cultural activities to the general public in Rhode Island.
 Non-profit organizations, businesses, city or town government agencies, which serve the general public, are encouraged to apply.

 A panel of representatives from the Sherlock Center, including individuals with disabilities, will evaluate applications according to the following criteria:

-Degree to which proposal will result in increased integration of people with disabilities into existing community activities alongside people without disabilities.
+Degree to which proposal will result in increased participation of people with disabilities in leisure, recreational and cultural activities along-side the general public.

 Degree to which proposal meets a demonstrated or unmet need.

 Degree to which the business or organization will have sufficient funding to implement the proposed activities upon receipt of grant funds.

 Degree to which proposed activities will be implemented within one year from receipt of grant funds.

 Creative and innovative ideas for combining grant funds with other existing resources for maximum impact.

 Presence of an effective plan for outreach to people with disabilities which includes marketing strategies promoting the increased accessibility.
 Applicants may use a portion of the funds requested for outreach.